 In California, as in most states, all employers—even if they have only one employee—must have workers' compensation insurance (Cal.
-Labor Code § 3700 (2018)).
+Labor Code § 3700 (2021)).
 Some very large employers can insure themselves, but the small company you work for probably wouldn't meet the strict requirements for self-insurance.
 So unless your employer is violating the law (more on that below), it should have a policy with a licensed workers' comp insurance company.

 There are a couple of different ways to find out the name of that company.
 California employers are also legally required to post a notice about workers' compensation that includes the name of its insurer.
 The notice is supposed to be somewhere conspicuous, where employees can easily see it.
 (Cal.
-Labor Code §§ 3550 (2018).)
-Check your break room, changing room, or near a time clock.
-If you can’t find the notice, you can look for your employer’s insurance company online, using the California Workers’ Compensation Coverage Inquiry search tool.
-(Here again, other states have similar notice requirements and search tools.)
+Labor Code §§ 3550 (2021).)

-If it turns out that your employer doesn’t have workers’ comp insurance, you may sue your employer outside of the workers’ comp system and seek the full range of damages available in a personal injury lawsuit—an option that generally isn’t available when employers have insurance.
-You may also file for workers’ comp benefits with California's Uninsured Employers Benefits Trust Fund (UEBTF).
-If you qualify, the fund would pay those benefits directly to you (and then try to collect from your employer).
-As even the state admits, however, filing a claim with the UEBTF is complicated.
-You’d be wise to contact a workers’ comp lawyer who can help you through the process, discuss the pros and cons of filing a civil lawsuit, and protect your rights.
+If it turns out that your employer doesn't have workers' comp insurance, you may sue your employer outside of the workers' comp system and seek the full range of damages available in a personal injury lawsuit—an option that generally isn't available when employers have insurance.